carnivuth/scripts/docs/carnivuth-DE.md

             ---"....."
 ```

-- script under `carnivuth-DE/rofi` folder are configure to use the `default-<config-name>.rasi` file if there isn't a config file with the same name in the `<applet-folder-name>` folder

-- the environment is configured to use pywal for setting the theme
+- the environment is configured to use pywal for setting the theme and themes in `$HOME/.config/rofi/default` import `$HOME/.cache/wal/colors-rofi-dark.rasi` so it will brake if this file is not present